Everything You Might Want to Know About the NHL Entry Draft

 Generally, scouts will watch teams that have a number of good prospects.
 The "killing two birds with one stone" approach.
-Also, they prefer to watch prospects play against top teams and will undergo special scrutiny in the playoffs since scouts want to see how players do when the chips are on the table.
+Scouts also like to see prospects play against quality competition and in high pressure situations, meaning a performance in the playoffs will undergo a greater level of scrutiny than that one in the regular season.

 What other special tournaments or games exist?

 The best known tournament for prospects are the Under-18 and Under-20 World Juniors Championships.
 These tournaments bring in the top young prospects from all over the globe to play in several high prestige games.
 Often a draft eligible prospect can make a name for himself at these tournaments and find himself rising dramatically on the draft board.